ScientificC/cmathl/docs/source/math.rst

 ====================

-The following routines provide portable implementations of functions found in the BSD math library.
-When native versions are not available the functions described here can be used instead.
+The following routines provide portable implementations of functions found in the BSD math library, e.g.  When native versions are not available the functions described here can be used instead.
 The substitution can be made automatically if you use :code:`autoconf` to compile your application (see :ref:`portability-functions`).